AP source: Alabama hiring Notre Dame OC Tommy Rees - WHIZ News

 The person spoke on condition of anonymity because the deal was being finalized and still needed university approval.

+Rees interviewed with Saban earlier in the week and then visited Tuscaloosa, Alabama, on Thursday.

-Rees is replacing Bill O’Brien, who left to take the offensive coordinator position with the New England Patriots.
-The former Houston Texans coach left last month to rejoin the Patriots, where he was an assistant before becoming Penn State’s head coach in 2012.
+The 30-year-old Rees is replacing Bill O’Brien, who left to take the offensive coordinator position with the Patriots.
+The former Houston Texans coach was an assistant with New England before becoming Penn State’s head coach in 2012.

+Alabama offensive coordinator has been a launching pad position in recent years.
+Mississippi coach Lane Kiffin, Maryland coach Mike Locksley and Texas coach Steve Sarkisian have all served as Saban’s OC, along with Giants coach Brian Daboll.

+Daboll returned to the NFL as an offensive coordinator after his one season in Tuscaloosa and then landed his first head coaching job last year.

 Rees, a former Notre Dame quarterback, has been an assistant there since 2017 and offensive coordinator since 2020.
 He also spent a year with the San Diego Chargers in 2016 before returning to South Bend, Indiana.

-The 30-year-old Rees was wooed by Brian Kelly when he left Notre Dame for LSU and by Miami last year, but decided to stay and work for first-year coach Marcus Freeman.
+Rees was wooed by Brian Kelly when he left Notre Dame for LSU, and by Miami last year, but decided to stay and work for first-year coach Marcus Freeman.
 Notre Dame finished 9-4 last season.

 Notre Dame’s offense has been solid statistically under Rees, ranking 45th (last season), 43rd (2021) and 39th (2020) nationally in yards per play.